MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## Why can't I see personalization variables in Create an Invitation and Send a Survey Power Automate connectors?

 [Perosnalization variables](personalize-survey.md) are not available in non-Open API Power Automate flows.
-Is it recommended to create a new flow that is based on Open API by default.
+It is recommended to create a new flow that is based on Open API by default.
 To check if your flow is non-Open API, see if there's Peek code on an action and if you see the API Connection value instead of Open API Connection in Kind field, it's a non-Open API flow.

 ## How can I share new feature requirements or ideas?